 Tracking Student Progress

 Students should be monitored and tracked across time and subjects using a range of AFL methods such as teacher assessment and test results.
-In addition grade sheets should be monitored and tracked within the department and via the G&T coordinator.
+In addition grade sheets should be monitored and tracked within the department and via the more able lead teacher.
 Intervention should also be emplaced.

 Classroom teachers should track the progress of their students by regular formative and summative assessments.
 AFL and Marking of work should clearly inform students how to improve/progress to their next level.